zoeyg/public-write-ups/googlectf-2020/all-the-little-things.md

 `innerText` of the `concat` form which should be our URL plus the text of the page, and then sets the browser location to make the request.
 We should then be able to grab the contents of the page by looking at the request sent to our local http server.
 Testing it on our own browser, we find that it works, though it sometimes fails due to the response times from the server and the script loading order.
-The failures might be able to be mitigated by adding in some extra script or image tags, maxing out the concurrent requests of the browser, making the load order more predictable for the scripts and callbacks we care about.
+The failures might be able to be mitigated by adding in some extra script or image tags, maxing out the concurrent requests of the browser, and hopefully making the load order more predictable for the scripts and callbacks we care about.

 ### Getting The Note GUID